ray-project/ray/doc/source/rllib-dev.rst

 The Developer API
 -----------------

-The following APIs are the building blocks of RLlib algorithms.
-Note that they are not yet considered stable.
+The following APIs are the building blocks of RLlib algorithms (also take a look at the `user components overview <rllib.html#components-user-customizable-and-internal>`__).

 Agents
 ~~~~~~